 - Bridges were given a new coat of preservative and painted as needed.

 - Wooden pole obstacles were replaced with artificial rock elements.

 - A number of selected holes were replaced with new and different hole styles through the course.

 - Overgrown plantings were removed and replaced with plants and fresh ground cover materials.

 - Deteriorating ropes and poles were replaced as needed for a fresh look.

 In the fall of 2017 Castle was asked to propose a plan for the rehab/redesign of a 25,000 SF miniature golf course at Wahooz Family Fun Center in Meridian ID.
 The owners were adding a large addition to their arcade for corporate events which required the miniature golf course start and finish to be moved.
 Nevertheless the course was old and tired, the holes flat without character and without the need for any strategy, and edged with loose bricks, carpet worn and loose, and lights that lacked relevancy.
 Castle Golf made a site visit to determine the best strategy for creating a new start/ stop, and making use of our time on site to enhance golf hole play and reduce maintenance in other areas.
 Upon assembling the information gathered on site, and using a view from Google Earth as a basis, we were able to propose a number of modifications.
 Here is what was done: Photos show before (left) and after (right).

 - Old vegetation and crushed rock were removed, though a few quality trees and shrubs were left in place.

-- Brick curbs were removed and as part of building new holes and modifying the existing holes, PermaCurbs were installed.
-Old carpet was also replaced with new at this time.
+- Brick paver curbs were removed and as part of building new holes and modifying the existing holes, PermaCurbs were installed.

-- New holes and waterscapes were enhanced with sculpted rock edges and putting obstacles that became part of more interesting hole surfaces.
+- Golf holes and waterscapes were enhanced with sculpted rock edges and putting obstacles that became part of a larger picture of golf hole playability enhancements.